 “I believe that this book will be a great resource for those struggling with depression and those who care for someone with depression.
 I would not hesitate to suggest this book to my therapy clients, as it is both clinically sound and user-friendly.”

-– Excerpt from a review by Johnzelle Anderson of Panoramic Counseling
+– Johnzelle Anderson of Panoramic Counseling

 “I like Ashley’s approach so far.
 There is something for everyone, in the sense that I can read about differing types of depression: bipolar, unipolar (and schizoaffective).
 But also, gain a better understanding of some of the science behind what she says.

 All in all, I find the first chapter worthy of reading the second and third and so on.
 Everything so far is quite informative!”

 – Mio Angelo of Mentally Ill in America

 “I think my favorite aspect of this book is that it is truly holistic, in that it covers both medical and alternative methods to use in handling depression…